karimagnusson/kuzminki-play-demo/README.md

 # kuzminki-play-demo

 kuzminki-play-demo is a demo project for the [kuzminki](https://github.com/karimagnusson/kuzminki) Scala/PostgreSQL database access library.
+It offers HTTP endpoints using the [Play](https://github.com/playframework/playframework) web framework and allows you to familiarize yourself with how to build queries with and play around with it.

+If you run into any problems feel free to post on [Gitter](https://gitter.im/kuzminki/community) or contact me directly on telegram @karimagnusson.

 #### Setup